 When you amend your return

-You have 1 year from the filing date to amend your SDLT return and apply for a refund if, for example you need to make an election for:
+You have one year from the filing date to amend your SDLT return and apply for a refund if, for example you need to make a claim for:

 - Multiple Dwellings Relief